 How is this course taught and assessed?

-Teaching is delivered through a combination of lectures, seminars, tutorials, practical workshop and supervisions.
+Teaching is delivered through a combination of lectures, seminars, tutorials, practical workshops and supervisions.

-In your final year, we offer three supervised independent projects: written dissertation, practical project and industrial placement.
+In your final year, we offer three supervised independent projects: a written dissertation, a practical project and an industrial placement.

 What are my career prospects?